Olivier Rousteing Shows Balmain’s First Couture Show In 16 Years

 And there were hats, a lot of hats.
 In fact, the 33-year-old creative director collaborated with House of Malakai on the sterling silver headpieces.
 The pieces were entirely futuristic, an aesthetic furthered by models wearing glimmering body paint (one model's skin was painted darker than her own, drawing questions on social media.
 We've reached out to Balmain for clarification on the matter).

 In alignment with Rousteing's mission to make fashion available to everyone, the show was broadcast on Balmain's new app.
 The move signifies a continuation of his use of virtual reality to make fashion more accessible.
-Last September, he showed Balmain's spring 2019 collection in partnership with [Facebook] Oculus.
+Last September, he showed Balmain's SS19 collection in partnership with [Facebook] Oculus.

 As Rousteing continues to take the legacy brand to new heights, we're eager to see what's next.